EPPO Standards

 EPPO Standards PP 1 - Efficacy Evaluation of Plant Protection Products

-- Anthracnose in tropical fruits – NEW
+- PP 1/new Weevils in sugar beet - NEW

 EPPO approval procedure of Standards